 5 Places to Collect Prospective Parents' Email AddressesJune 29, 2017

-Collecting the right data from your community can result in highly effective email campaigns.
+Email marketing campaigns are a crucial part of a school's inbound marketing strategy.
+To run a highly effective campaign, it's important that your school is collecting the right data from your community.
 Here are our top five places to be collecting email information from prospective families.

 Your existing student database

 This one’s a no-brainer but certainly worth mentioning.
 The system you use to manage your existing students has a wealth of data available to you, and while this list is already enrolled, there are a few reasons why communicating with this group is still important to acquisition.

 Reaching out to their network

 Every currently-enrolled student likely has family members or friends who could be prospective students.
 Sending strong, consistent and meaningful communications to the parents of existing students doesn't just build a strong rapport.
 Keeping your community updated and informed can help your school to stay top of mind, particularly when given an opportunity to refer the school to a friend or family member.

 Building your reputation

 Emails to your student database also significantly affect your reputation and branding in the eyes of the school community.
 Word of mouth is an incredibly powerful sales tool, and professional and valuable emails can certainly supplement this.

 When it comes to choosing a school for their kids, reputation is a huge decision factor.
 Check out our post on

 Your website should have an easily-found, simple and clear subscribe form, that should ideally feed entered data directly into your email system.
 Your form’s description should clearly outline the benefit of subscribing, it should collect only important information and the submit call-to-action button should stand out from the page.
 Many businesses place their subscribe form in their header or footer, as well as on their blog or news page.